InsightMath Core Curriculum

 Stage 3: Production lead & UXR Testing

-During the final stage of the product development cycle, the product team underwent a major restructuring.
-I took the lead on visual production for the digital lesson platform, supporting the successful delivery of the curriculum.
+During the final stage of the product development cycle, I took the lead on a new area - visual production for the digital lesson platform, supporting the successful delivery of the curriculum.
 My key responsibilities included:

 - Facilitating cross-team communication and developing strategic production flows while supporting production.